SCIENCE EVENT OF THE YEAR

 ESET4Schools event

 Come and explore how science helps us navigate truth in an increasingly complex digital world.
-Under the theme "Science as a Pillar of Trust", the event will delve into how the scientific method, critical thinking, and evidence-based research form the foundation of trustworthy knowledge.
-Participants will gain insight into how science is created and learn practical strategies for recognizing hoaxes and avoiding disinformation, a vital skill in today’s media landscape.
-The program also explores how scientific thinking fosters trust in a world filled with misinformation, and showcases real-world examples of digital threats and how they are countered through rigorous research and innovation.
-A special part of the event will be a science-themed expo, where attendees can engage with interactive exhibits.
+Under the theme "Science as a Pillar of Trust", the event delved into how the scientific method, critical thinking, and evidence-based research form the foundation of trustworthy knowledge.
+Participants gained insight into how science is created and learned practical strategies for recognizing hoaxes and avoiding disinformation, a vital skill in today’s media landscape.
+The program also explored how scientific thinking fosters trust in a world filled with misinformation, and showcased real-world examples of digital threats and how they are countered through rigorous research and innovation.
+A special part of the event was a science-themed expo, where attendees engaged with interactive exhibits.
 ESET4Schools is more than just an event, it’s a call to inspire students to see science not only as a career path, but as a vital tool for understanding and shaping the world around them.

 Discussion: